bmlt-enabled/bmlt-workflow/README.md

 You can always find the latest version of this code at: https://github.com/bmlt-enabled/bmlt-workflow/

 ## Usage
 Locate **BMLT Workflow -> Configuration** in your Wordpress Admin page.
-You'll need to put in a valid BMLT server address, username and password and press the Test Server button.
+You'll need to put in a valid BMLT Root Server address, username and password and press the Test Server button.
 The username and password is a BMLT user who is configured as a **BMLT Service Body Administrator**.
 This user will be used to make changes to the service bodies they are configured as a **Full meeting list editor**.
 If you get a tick, then save settings.
 Update the 'From Address' to an address that your mailer is permitted to send from.